Tower: Data Structures in Quantum Superposition: Introduction

 \paragraph{Bounded-Time Execution}

 A data structure operation must execute in \emph{bounded time}, meaning its execution time is bounded by classical parameters not dependent on quantum data.

-An inductive definition of a data structure typically corresponds to recursive implementations of its operations.
+A recursive definition of a data structure typically corresponds to recursive implementations of its operations.
 Recursion enables an operation to use variable time complexity to traverse and manipulate a variable-sized data structure.
-However, a quantum computer does not natively support recursion and must first classically convert the program to a loop-free form.
+However, a quantum computer does not natively support recursive control flow and must first classically convert the program to a loop-free form.
 Hence, all recursion in the program must be bounded by classically determined parameters.